 Solution: The best way to overcome cravings for junk food is to keep your favorite junk food out of the house.
-If you can’t do that, make small packets of junk food and store them in a separate place.
+If you can't do that, make small packets of junk food and store them in a separate place.
 So, when you get hit by passing cravings, have a small portion of your favorite junk food.
-However, it’s your willpower that helps you make smarter choices.
+However, it's your willpower that helps you make smarter choices to reduce calorie intake.

-Stress is not good for weight loss.
+Stress and eating habits are related and it is not good for weight loss.
 Apart from creating physiological obstacles to weight loss, stress also affects your mental health.
 When you are stressed, your cortisol levels go up, which may lead to weight gain.

 Emotional strain can make you crave calorie-rich comfort food.
 Moreover, it affects your sleep.
 A good night's nap is not only important for your physical and mental health but also for your weight loss.
 Studies have shown that poor slumber is one of the most common factors for obesity.
 Even children having poor sleep patterns have a greater risk of developing obesity.

 Solution: There are various stress management techniques.
 Eat food that uplifts your mood.
 Edibles like beans, brown rice, and whole wheat bread contain serotonin-boosting complex carbs.
 Avoid calorie-rich eatables that may boost your temperament for a short duration, and once the sugar rush wears off, you feel terrible again.
 Indulge in a healthy hobby and spend time with your friends.
 If you are still feeling depressed or strained, seek medical help.